parsokev/Graph_UI/README.md

     - Select the preferred `Qt Version` option from the dropdown list (Ex: Qt Version 6.8.0 MinGW)
 4. Click `Apply` to associate these settings to the imported configuration
 5. After completing this for both `Qt-Debug` and `Qt-Release`, click the `Configure Project` button to complete the build setup.
+6. Ensure you have placed the locally compatible version of Graphviz within the empty `Graphviz` directory as specified in the [intial setup section](#project-setup).

 If uncertain of any of these options, the preset values for kits offered by Qt automatically will have the options offered by Qt itself.